WesterosCraft/WesterosCTM/README.md

       - "horizontal": Match mapped to a horizontally connection grid found at ctmRow, ctmCol - width is 2, and height is 2
          - ctmRow: row of top left corner of horizontal connection grid in subsitution texture image.
 If not defined, 0 is assumed
          - ctmCol: column of top left corner of horizontal connection grid in subsitution texture image.
 If not defined, 0 is assumed
+      - "edges-full": Match mapped to an 'edges-full' equivalen  cnnection grid found at ctmRow, ctmCol - width is 4, and height is 4, and unconnected patches are left with original texture
+         - ctmRow: row of top left corner of edges-full connection grid in subsitution texture image.
+If not defined, 0 is assumed
+         - ctmCol: column of top left corner of edges-full connection grid in subsitution texture image.
+If not defined, 0 is assumed
       - "ctm+pattern": Matches mapped using "ctm" pattern, except middle texture (26 - row 2, col 2 of CTM grid) which is mapped using
          "pattern".
 Parameters defined are same as those for "ctm" and those for "pattern".
       - "random": Matched mapped to a random (block position deterministic) texture from weighted grid of choices: